SamueleSoraggi/HMMploidy/README.md

 * `Input`: name of a text file containing the suffix of each `.mpileup.gz` file

-Additionally the following options are available:
+### Options

-* `--Inbreeding [-i]`: Inbreeding coefficients for each sample accepted as a comma seperated list e.g `0.3,0.2,0.1` alternatively can take in the format `0.2x3,0.4` which is equivilent to `0.2,0.2,0.2,0.4`.
+* `-i` or `--Inbreeding`: Inbreeding coefficients for each sample accepted as a comma seperated list e.g `0.3,0.2,0.1` alternatively can take in the format `0.2x3,0.4` which is equivilent to `0.2,0.2,0.2,0.4`.
 All values must be between 0 and 1.
 Default value is `0xNSAMS`
-* `--downsampling [-d]`: Fraction of the data to be included included in the calculation of genotype likelihoods and aneuploidy inference.
+* `-d` or `--downsampling`: Fraction of the data to be included included in the calculation of genotype likelihoods and aneuploidy inference.
 That is for a value `v` in [0,1] for each read there is a `vx100%` chance the base is included in the calculations. this can be used to speed up calculations for high coverage samples.
 Be careful using this argument for low coverage data.
 Default: `1`
-* `--min_non_major_freq [-m]`: Set the minimum frequency of non major alleles for bases to be included in the calculations.
+* `-m` or `--min_non_major_freq`: Set the minimum frequency of non major alleles for bases to be included in the calculations.
 Default: `0.2`
-* `--max_minor2_freq [-M2]`: Set the maximum frequency of third most prolific alleles for bases to be included in the calculations.
+* `-M2` or `--max_minor2_freq`: Set the maximum frequency of third most prolific alleles for bases to be included in the calculations.
 Used to determine strengh of confidence on bases being biallelic.
 Default: `0.1`
-* `--max_minor3_freq [-M3]`: Set the maximum frequency of fourth most prolific alleles for bases to be included in the calculations.
+* `-M3` or `--max_minor3_freq`: Set the maximum frequency of fourth most prolific alleles for bases to be included in the calculations.
 Used to determine strengh of confidence on bases being biallelic.
 Default: `0.1`
-* `--min_global_depth [-dp]`: Set the minimum global depth of a base to be included in calculations.
+* `-dp` or `--min_global_depth`: Set the minimum global depth of a base to be included in calculations.
 All bases with more than this number of reads, after filtering for other conditions mentioned above, across all bases will be included.

 ### Output

-A `.genolikes` file for each prefix in the input file.
+A `.genolikes.gz` file for each prefix in the input file.
 The columns of the file represent: chromosome name, site number, individual number, ref.allele, site coverage, major allele, minor allele, major allele counts, minor allele counts, genotype likelihoods at ploidy 1 (2 columns), genotype likelihoods at ploidy 2 (3 columns), ..., genotype likelihoods at ploidy 8 (9 columns)

 ### Syntax Example